Deadline: July 11, 2023

-Apply for the 2021 Fulbright IIE Centennial Fellowships Programme.
-The IIE Centennial Fellowship is runs on an annual basis fellowship program and aims to honors IIE’s Centennial and its association with the Fulbright Program.
+Apply for the 2023 Fulbright IIE Centennial Fellowships Programme.
+The IIE Centennial Fellowship is an annual fellowship program that aims to honors IIE’s Centennial and its association with the Fulbright Program.
 The IIE Centennial Fellowship aims to recognize Fulbright alumni whose work embodies the underlining Fulbright values of mutual understanding, leadership, global problem solving, and global impact.

 There are two opportunities offered under this program

 - The Fulbright alumni fellowship will select four Fulbright alumni who will receive fellowship grants to help them fund ongoing or planned projects.
 The projects must particular focus on increasing access, equity, and empowerment for BIPOC (Black, Indigenous, People of Color) and other marginalized communities at the local, national or global level.

 - The New Leaders Award will offer fellowship grants to applicants have completed their Fulbright program within the last five years